What is an Initial Literacy Evaluation?

 At the Stretch & Catch Reading Center, our goal is to teach each child at their instructional level.
 In order to create an individual literacy plan for your child's success; we must first evaluate 3 components of your child's literacy: Developmental Spelling Level, Developmental Reading Level, and High Frequency Word Level.

-Your child will meet with one of our teachers for a one-on-one individual assessment.
-This evaluation is approximately 30 minutes to 1 1/2 hours long and is done prior to your child beginning at the Stretch & Catch Reading Center.
+Your child will meet virtually with one of our teachers for a one-on-one individual assessment.
+This evaluation is approximately 30 minutes to 1 hour long and is done prior to your child beginning at the Stretch & Catch Reading Center.

 After our Initial Literacy Evaluation, each parent will receive a report explaining every aspect of where their child's instructional literacy levels are, as well as, the literacy plan for the Stretch & Catch Reading Center.